dotnet/AspNetCore.Docs/aspnetcore/performance/ObjectPool/includes/ObjectPool6.md

 ## Concepts

+When <xref:Microsoft.Extensions.ObjectPool.DefaultObjectPoolProvider> is used and `T` implements `IDisposable`:

+* Items that are ***not*** returned to the pool will be disposed.
+* When the pool gets disposed by DI, all items in the pool are disposed.

+NOTE: After the pool is disposed:

+* Calling `Get` throws an `ObjectDisposedException`.
+* Calling `Return` disposes the given item.

+Important `ObjectPool` types and interfaces:

-<xref:Microsoft.Extensions.ObjectPool.ObjectPool`1> - the basic object pool abstraction.
+* <xref:Microsoft.Extensions.ObjectPool.ObjectPool`1> : The basic object pool abstraction.
 Used to get and return objects.

-<xref:Microsoft.Extensions.ObjectPool.PooledObjectPolicy%601> - implement this to customize how an object is created and how it is reset when returned to the pool.
-This can be passed into an object pool that you construct directly, or
+* <xref:Microsoft.Extensions.ObjectPool.PooledObjectPolicy%601> : Implement this to customize how an object is created and how it is reset when returned to the pool.
+This can be passed into an object pool that is construct directly, or

-<xref:Microsoft.Extensions.ObjectPool.ObjectPoolProvider.Create*> acts as a factory for creating object pools.
+* <xref:Microsoft.Extensions.ObjectPool.ObjectPoolProvider.Create*> : Acts as a factory for creating object pools.
+* [IResettable](https://source.dot.net/#Microsoft.Extensions.ObjectPool/IResettable.cs,9f0c03a4187b92ca,references) : Automatically resets the object when returned to an object pool.

 The ObjectPool can be used in an app in multiple ways: